SciML/Catalyst.jl/docs/src/v14_migration_guide.md

 ```@example v14_migration_1
 rs = complete(rs)
 ```
-Here, `complete` does not change the input model, but simply creates a new (complete) model.
+Here, `complete` does not change the input model, but simply creates a new model that is tagged as complete.
 We hence overwrite our model variable (`rs`) with `complete`'s output.
 We can confirm that our model is complete using the `Catalyst.iscomplete` function:
 ```@example v14_migration_1
 Catalyst.iscomplete(rs)
 ```